craigcosmo/demo-for-glorgo/readme.md

 Ex: `yellowBackground.png`

-## How add image asset to project?

-Paste your images into `app/image` folder

 ## How to import a file or module into your code?

 This file system basically allow to import files or modules by just doing like so